mlevison/obsidian-periodic-aggregator/README.md

    - The folder will be created automatically if it doesn't exist
    - Use forward slashes for nested folders (e.g., "reviews/quarterly")
 3. Configure your quarters in the settings (dates for Q1, Q2, Q3, Q4)

-### Periodic Notes Configuration

-The plugin automatically uses your Periodic Notes settings:
-- **Daily Notes**: Folder path and date format from Periodic Notes
-- **Weekly Notes**: Folder path and date format from Periodic Notes
-- If folders don't exist or no notes are found, the plugin will notify you
-- Supports custom date formats configured in Periodic Notes

-## Template Structure

-The generated quarterly review includes the following sections:

-- **Quarter Overview**: Basic information about the period, including notes count
-- **Goals & Objectives**: Checklist format for tracking goals
-- **Key Achievements**: List of accomplishments
-- **Challenges & Lessons Learned**: Reflection on difficulties and learning
-- **Metrics & KPIs**: Table format for tracking key performance indicators
-- **Next Quarter Planning**: Forward-looking priorities and action items
-- **Periodic Notes References**: Links to separate temp files containing Daily and Weekly notes
-- **Additional Notes**: Space for additional reflections

 ## Notes Integration